Children In Need 2016

-Your child’s attendance is 93-95%.
-They are missing up to 14 days in each school year – nearly three weeks of school.
+Your child’s attendance is 95-96%.
+They are missing up to 10 days in each school year – two weeks of school.
 YOU NEED TO TAKE ACTION NOW!

 This amount of absence will make progress more difficult and reduce their level of success.
 You will be contacted by the school and you may be asked to supply medical evidence of any absences.

-Your child’s attendance is between 92 and 90%.
-This means they are absent up to 20 days in each school year – a whole month of school.
+Your child’s attendance is between 94 and 92%.
+This means they are absent up to 15 days in each school year – three weeks of school.

 Missing this much time will make it extremely difficult for them to keep up in lessons and make progress.
 We will monitor attendance carefully and discuss with the Education Welfare Officer.